Is it home education?

 Private tutoring for money can lead to additional regulations designed for private schools and daycares.
 Families should fully consider background checks, local business zoning, tax implications, and more.

-Due to the current pandemic, more families than ever are considering non-traditional “home education” options.
+Due to the pandemic, more families than ever are considering non-traditional “home education” options.
 We reached out to Tj Schmidt with HSLDA for more information about the potential implications.

 Generally, when a person asks about who has to educate their children, I inform them that there is no requirement under Indiana law that the parent must do all of the instruction.
 I point out that as the right to homeschool is based upon the idea that the parent is the one who has the fundamental right/duty/responsibility to direct their child’s education, that others could be involved instructing a child in their educational program.